Fiji: Transport

+Airports Fiji Limited (AFL) is responsible for the operation of 15 public airports in the Fiji Islands.
+These include two international airports: Nadi international Airport, Fiji's main international gateway, and Nausori Airport, Fiji's domestic hub, and 13 outer island airports.
+Fiji's main airline is Fiji Airways.
 The Nadi International Airport is located 9 km north of central Nadi and is the largest Fijian hub.
 Nausori International Airport is about 23 km northeast of downtown Suva and serves mostly domestic traffic with flights from Australia and New Zealand.
 The main airport in the second largest island of Vanua Levu is Labasa Airport located at Waiqele, southwest of Labasa Town.
 The largest aircraft handled by Labasa Airport is the ATR 72.
-Airports Fiji Limited (AFL) is responsible for the operation of 15 public airports in the Fiji Islands.
-These include two international airports: Nadi international Airport, Fiji's main international gateway, and Nausori Airport, Fiji's domestic hub, and 13 outer island airports.
-Fiji's main airline is Fiji Airways.

 Fiji's larger islands have extensive bus routes that are affordable and consistent in service.
 There are bus stops, and in rural areas buses are often simply hailed as they approach.
 Buses are the principal form of public transport and passenger movement between the towns on the main islands.
 Buses also serve on inter-island ferries.
 Bus fares and routes are regulated by the Land Transport Authority (LTA).
 Bus and taxi drivers hold Public Service Licenses issued by the LTA.
 Taxis are licensed by the LTA and operate widely all over the country.
 Apart from urban, town-based taxis, there are others that are licensed to serve rural or semi-rural areas.

-Inter-island ferries provide services between Fiji's principal islands, and large vessels operate roll-on-roll-off services such as Patterson Brothers Shipping Company LTD, transporting vehicles and large amounts of cargo between the main island of Viti Levu and Vanua Levu, and other smaller islands.
+Inter-island ferries provide services between Fiji's principal islands, and large vessels operate roll-on-roll-off services such as Patterson Brothers Shipping Company, transporting vehicles and large amounts of cargo between the main island of Viti Levu and Vanua Levu, and other smaller islands.